aptos-labs/developer-docs/docs/reference/glossary.md

 - The gas required for a transaction depends on the size of the transaction, the computational cost of executing the transaction, and the amount of additional global state created by the transaction (e.g., if new accounts are created).
 - The purpose of gas is regulating demand for the limited computational and storage resources of the validators, including preventing denial of service (DoS) attacks.

+See [Gas and Storage Fees](../concepts/gas-txn-fee.md) for more information.

 ### Gas Unit Price

 - Each transaction specifies the **gas unit price** the sender is willing to pay per unit of gas.
 - The price of gas required for a transaction depends on the current demand for usage of the network.
+- Gas price is expressed in Octa.
+1 APT = 10^8 Octa

+See [Gas and Storage Fees](../concepts/gas-txn-fee.md) for more information.

 ## H